robfatland/costnotify/instructions/README.md

     - Enter Key `accountnumber` and Value = your corresponding 12-digit numerical AWS account number
     - Enter Key `bucketname` and Value = `copydbr-<ID>`
     - Enter Key 'dayintervalStart' and Value '2'
-    - Enter Key 'dayintervalEnd' and Value '2'
+    - Enter Key 'dayintervalEnd' and Value '1'
-      - The email sender and subject are not derived from environment variables in this instructional...
+      - This defines the 24-hour time range for accumulating total spend
-        - ...although of course the subject could be if so desired
+      - flag what is the time zone for time codes in the file?
   - Find the box **Tags**
     - Enter a key = `Owner` and a corresponding value = your IAM User name
       - This associates the Lambda with you